matochondrion/rpsls_winner_service/README.md

 - Impliment a test suite for all endpoints and functions.
 - Refactor code to be cleaner, better DRY implimentations, etc.
+- Include type checking for request sent to the API, for security.